hjluo/os-autoinst-distri-opensuse/README.md

 ## License

-Most files are licensed under a minimal copyleft conforming to the [FSF All Permissive License](https://spdx.org/licenses/FSFAP.html), but some more complex tests are licensed under the  GPL.
+Most files are licensed under a minimal copyleft conform to the [FSF All Permissive License](https://spdx.org/licenses/FSFAP.html), but some more complex tests are licensed under the  GPL.
 So please check the license within the files.